tebe-nigrelli/MMN-Group-Project/README.md

 ### Cross condition analysis between static and drifting stimuli

-At this point we wanted to dig deeper into the difference in OSI between static and drifting gratings by looking at the distribution of the OSI values [Figure 5].
+At this point we wanted to dig deeper into the difference in OSI between static and drifting gratings by looking at the distribution of the OSI values.

 <div align="center">
 <table>